DSD-DBS/polarion-rest-api-client/README.md

 A client library for accessing Polarion REST API.
 This project consists of multiple layers.
 There is a high level, still incomplete version of the client and a feature complete low level API client, which was generated using an [OpenAPI generator](https://github.com/openapi-generators/openapi-python-client).
-Therefor the OpenAPI Specification of Polarion was used.
+Therefore the OpenAPI Specification of Polarion was used.

 ## Usage of the High Level Client
 The high level client is an abstraction of the fine-grained, auto-generated client.
 It is non project specific, however, for most operations, you need to create a project specific one from the generic one.
 All created created project clients share the client session of the generic client.